Lobuche and Island Peak Climbing 20 Days

 • All government local taxes and office expenses.

-• A first-aid kit with Diamox (a preventive method to avoid altitude sickness) and Qxymeter to check your pulse and oxygen level in your body.
+• A first-aid kit with Diamox (a preventive method to avoid altitude sickness) and a Qxymeter to check your pulse and oxygen level in your body.

 • Appreciation Certificate after the completion of the trek.